 Tie back long hair

-Obvious really but long hair caught in a spinning drive belt could have very serious consequences.
+This is obvious, really, but long hair caught in a spinning drive belt could have very serious consequences.

-Keep children away
+Keep small children away

-A workshop is no place for young children who can be a distraction to you and a danger to themselves.
+A workshop is no place for young children who can be a distraction to you or a danger to themselves.
 Coolant can look like a tasty drink to a toddler but will cause them serious harm if they drink it.

 Let there be light